-8.4.5 Test Pattern 1 (Function code 09)
+8.4.4 Test Pattern (Function code 09)

-This function, much like the copying function, prints out test pattern 1 to allow the service personnel to check for record data missing or print quality.
+This function, much like the copying function, prints out test pattern to allow the service personnel to check for record data missing or print quality.

 Press the 0 and 9 keys in this order in the initial stage of the maintenance mode.
+The figure below shows test pattern.